grafana/pyroscope/docs/sources/operators-guide/architecture/components/ingester.md

 ---
-title: "Grafana Mimir ingester"
+title: "Grafana Fire ingester"
 menuTitle: "Ingester"
 description: "The ingester writes incoming series to long-term storage."
 weight: 30
 ---

-# Grafana Mimir ingester
+# Grafana Fire ingester

-The ingester is a stateful component that writes incoming series to [long-term storage]({{< relref "../about-grafana-mimir-architecture/index.md#long-term-storage" >}}) on the write path and returns series samples for queries on the read path.
+The ingester is a stateful component that writes incoming series to [long-term storage]({{< relref "../about-grafana-fire-architecture/index.md#long-term-storage" >}}) on the write path and returns series samples for queries on the read path.

 Incoming series from [distributors]({{< relref "distributor.md" >}}) are not immediately written to the long-term storage but are either kept in ingesters memory or offloaded to ingesters disk.
 Eventually, all series are written to disk and periodically uploaded (by default every two hours) to the long-term storage.
 For this reason, the [queriers]({{< relref "querier.md" >}}) might need to fetch samples from both ingesters and long-term storage while executing a query on the read path.

-Any Grafana Mimir component that calls the ingesters starts by first looking up ingesters registered in the [hash ring]({{< relref "../hash-ring/index.md" >}}) to determine which ingesters are available.
+Any Grafana Fire component that calls the ingesters starts by first looking up ingesters registered in the [hash ring]({{< relref "../hash-ring/index.md" >}}) to determine which ingesters are available.
 Each ingester could be in one of the following states:

 - `PENDING`<br />